Cornelius Ryan: Career

 Ryan's 1957 book One Minute to Ditch! is about the successful ocean ditching of a Pan American Boeing 377 Stratocruiser.
 After publishing an article about the ditching for Collier's in their 21 December 1956, issue, Ryan expanded it and developed it as a book.

 His next work was The Last Battle (1966), about the Battle of Berlin.
 The book contains detailed accounts from all perspectives: civilian, and American, British, Russian and German military.
-It deals with the fraught military and political situation in the spring of 1945, when the forces of the western allies and the Soviet Union contended for the chance to liberate Berlin and to carve up the remains of Germany.
+It deals with the fraught military and political situation in mid-1945, when the western Allies and the Soviet Union competed to liberate Berlin and occupy Germany.
+The book contains echoes Soviet disinformation about their investigation of the death of Adolf Hitler, namely that they found Hitler's body instead of a body double (along with Hitler's liberated dental remains).

-Ryan followed this work by A Bridge Too Far (1974), which tells the story of Operation Market Garden, the ill-fated assault by Allied airborne forces on the Netherlands, culminating in the Battle of Arnhem.
+Ryan followed this work with A Bridge Too Far (1974), which tells the story of Operation Market Garden, the ill-fated assault by Allied airborne forces on the Netherlands, culminating in the Battle of Arnhem.
 This work was also adapted for the cinema and released as a major 1977 film of the same name.

 He was diagnosed with prostate cancer in 1970, and struggled to finish A Bridge Too Far during his illness.
 He died in Manhattan, while on tour promoting the book, two months after its publication in 1974.
 He is buried in the Ridgebury Cemetery in northern Ridgefield, Connecticut.

 Four years after his death, his widow Kathryn Morgan Ryan published a memoir about his last years, entitled A Private Battle (1978).
 She based it on notes that he had secretly left behind for that purpose.

 For many years Ryan's editor at Simon & Schuster was Peter Schwed, who was assisted by Michael Korda.
 Ryan's literary agent was Paul Gitlin.